ohmyksh/ToG/README.md

     - 5 examples

-  ## Discussion and Opportunities for improvement
+## 5. Discussion and Opportunities for improvement
+I attempted to implement the model based solely on the details provided in the paper.
+However, during the process, I encountered some gaps in the explanation.
+To address these, I cross-referenced the paper with the original code.
+I have also documented my discussions and potential improvements identified during this process.